-Market Place plans cannot be customized and are standardized by the Affordable Care Act.
+Health insurance plans cannot be customized and are standardized by the Affordable Care Act.
 Therefore, when enrolling into these health insurance plans the only determinant of monthly price and coverage is based on age, tobacco usage, zip code, and any financial assistance through a subsidy.

 Medical Cost Sharing